austunkol/AWS-Services/SSH-access-to-EC2.md

 * Every Amazon EC2 Linux instance launches with a default system user account with administrative access to the instance.
 If multiple users require access to the instance, it's a security best practice to use separate accounts for each user.

 There are basically two roles here:
-* Admin (EC2 defaul system user) and you will give permission to remote users.
+* Admin (EC2 default system user) and you will give permission to remote users.
 * Remote users.

 `Admin should follow below steps.`